neutrons/SNAPRed/docs/source/developer/implementation_notes/mantid_config_ownership.rst

 3. **Naming the listener explicitly does not avoid the lookup.**  With ``Instrument`` left empty, the algorithm resolves the listener from the *default instrument* regardless of what ``Listener`` and ``Address`` are set to, failing with "Attempted to access live listener for <instrument>
    instrument, which has no listeners."
+This holds for ``Listener`` alone, ``Address`` alone, both together, and neither.

+Note that only the *validator* is at fault.  ``LiveDataAlgorithm::createLiveListener`` resolves the instrument with ``ConfigService::Instance().getInstrument(inst_name)``, which searches *all* facilities, so execution itself is already facility-independent.
+The upstream change is therefore confined to validation, which makes it a smaller and safer PR than it first appears.

 Why SNAPRed does not work around this
 =====================================